oasis-tcs/csaf/extension/README.md

 **Technical Committee vote.** Accepting an extension as a registered or official extension requires a vote in the OASIS CSAF TC.
 A documented review of all governance requirements MUST precede the vote, and a community discussion period precedes formal voting.

 **Critical extension assessment.** Criticality is determined by the rules in the [processing model](#processing-model-critical-and-non-critical-extensions) above.
-When an extension proposed for registration is critical, a second vote is required that explicitly weighs whether its risks outweigh its benefits.
+When an extension proposed for registration is critical, a second vote is required that explicitly weighs whether its benefits outweigh its risks.
 Proposers SHOULD self-assess criticality at submission, and the TC assesses the classification during review.

 **Pre-release implementation testing.** For official extensions, the reference implementation SHOULD be complete and tested before the final vote.
 Real-world implementation reveals bugs, ambiguities, and integration issues, and feedback from that work informs the TC's decision.